Quantum State Preparation of Normal Distributions using Matrix Product States: Discussion

 Our paper gives a procedure that produces $U$ such that $U\ket{0^{N}}$ has probability amplitudes proportional to a normal distribution.
 Our circuit for $U$ does not involve any ancilla qubit and succeeds with certainty.
 This has a number of advantages over other methods in applications where $U$ needs to be applied iteratively \cite{Montanaro2015}.
 If an algorithm only applies $U$ with probability $1-\delta$ \cite{Rattew2021efficient,Rattew2022}, then $m$ sequential applications of $U$ would succeed with probability $(1-\delta)^{m}$, which may be not sufficient for a practical application.
 If an algorithm uses $k$ ancillary qubits \cite{Rattew2021efficient,Zhang2022,Rattew2022} such that the ancillary qubits cannot be discarded or reused between successive applications of $U$, then $m$ sequential applications of $U$ would need $km$ ancillary qubits, which is undesirable since quantum computers will be resource-constrained in the foreseeable future.

 Our Matrix Product State based procedure, on the other hand, uses only $N$ qubits to prepare a discretized probability distribution on $2^{N}$ points, and succeeds with probability 1 in the limit of noiseless quantum gates.
 The trade-off for these advantages is that we can only approximately prepare the distribution to fixed accuracy for a quantum circuit with gates linear in the number of qubits.
-The main sources of this error originate from approximating our target function with a piece-wise polynomial function and from approximately preparing the low-rank MPS wave function with a short depth quantum circuit.
+The main sources of this error originate from approximating our target function with a piece-wise polynomial function and from approximately preparing the low bond dimension MPS wave function with a short depth quantum circuit.

 Throughout this work, we carefully analyzed the error originating from both these sources.
 We chose to approximate the normal distribution using the order $n$ Irwin-Hall distribution, which gives a fast, deterministic method for generating the appropriate unitary circuit $U$.
 We found that the error from this approximation decreases polynomially with $n$.
 In order to approximately encode this Irwin-Hall distribution into the wave function amplitudes using a short depth circuit, we use the iterative circuit construction method of Ref.~\citeonline{ran2020encoding}.
+While our method does not give the best theoretical complexity in terms of $\epsilon$ (as defined in Section \ref{subsec:statepreparation}), the short circuit depth makes it far more appealing than other methods with better asymptotic complexity.
+Also, intrinsic restrictions on hardware accuracy and discretization errors arising from floating-point arithmetic mean that it may not be possible to go down to infinitesimal $\epsilon$ in a practical application.

+We also note that the circuit structure of our algorithm, as depicted in Fig. \ref{fig:mps_circuit}, only assumes nearest-neighbour interaction of the underlying device.
+This implies that our algorithm can be implemented on a wide range of hardware architecture, such as ion trap devices, superconducting devices and so on, without any additional swap gate.

 We experimentally validated this loading technique on a trapped ion quantum computer for a range of circuits with varying width and depth.
 We were able to successfully generate the target wave functions on circuits with up to 20 qubits.
 Furthermore, the measured KS statistics were comparable to previous state preparation experiments \cite{Zoufal2019}, while acting on circuits with many more qubits.
 We also studied at the scaling of the KS statistic with circuit depth, and found that, as expected, with the hardware noise is currently the largest source of error in this state preparation procedure, limiting the effectiveness of applying higher depth loading circuits.
 With our current experiments, we are approaching the capacity of generating single precision random quantum variables, although we expect a large improvement in gate-error rates is still required to take full advantage of such high precision numbers.